Johnny Depp: Don't judge me over abuse case

 - Published

-Johnny Depp has urged people not to judge him over his high-profile legal battles with his ex-wife Amber Heard, saying he will not let it define him.
+Johnny Depp has urged people not to judge him over his high-profile legal battles with his ex-wife Amber Heard, saying he will not let them define him.

 Last year a US jury found that Heard had defamed the Pirates of the Caribbean star in an article in which she called herself a victim of abuse.